-Numerical grades are given for all courses unless the course has been designated in advance in the course syllabus as a "pass/fail" course.
+Numerical grades are given for all courses unless the course syllabus designates it as a "pass/fail" course.
 In special circumstances, the Dean may approve a change from the grading methodology indicated in the course syllabus, but adequate notice must be provided to the students prior to the change taking effect.